Presented by Midwest Digital Marketing Conference (MDMC)

 I don’t think those changes will be permanent.
-I think businesses will go back to doing business the way did before the crises, but just a little wiser.
+I think businesses will go back to doing business the way they did before the crisis, but just a little wiser.
 However, the pandemic definitely brought out the kinder, gentler side of copywriting.

 Many businesses backed WAY off any semblance of urgency or a hard sell message.
 Nobody wanted to look like insensitive jerks, especially when it came to asking people to buy from them.

 We had to balance the knowledge of a looming pandemic (address it) with the legitimate needs for our products (sales/offers) in our messaging.
 As this year progresses, we’re already seeing a slow fade out of the gloomy “we’re all in this together” messages.

 That said, no one is going to go guns blazing with hard sell messages either.
 Not at least until 2022.

 By way of example, I think General Motors, Ford and Chrysler all did great jobs in communicating timely offers, in a very sensitive way.
 They all offered incredible incentives for the general public, (aka well qualified buyers), but really rolled out the red carpet with historic incentives and rewards for healthcare workers and first responders.
 It worked because they were an essential business (after all, people needed to get to work and buy groceries right?) and their offers were over-the-top insanely good especially for those on the frontlines.

 During the height of the pandemic, marketing messages shifted to “we know you’re at home more.”
 So businesses that sold products and services tried to align their messages with what their customers were going through – being “locked down,” working from home, surrounded by their kids and other family members.
 (BTW If I hear the word “new normal” in one more marketing message, I think I’ll scream!)